UndeadRonin99/Alleysway-website/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+For more information, contact st10043367@vcconnect.edu.za or any other team member.

 ---